tmagoben/Coding-2d-Nonadiabatic-Exact-Ehrenfest-FSSH-FSSH-DC-AIMS-FMS-and-vMCG-/examples/pedagogical_nonadiabatic_dynamics/pedagogical_nonadiabatic_dynamics/DYNAMICS_TUTORIAL.md

 E_{\mathrm{ad}}(R).
 $$

-If the diabatic basis is independent of nuclear coordinate, its first-order derivative coupling is zero.
+If the diabatic basis is independent of nuclear coordinates, its first-order derivative coupling is zero.
 The nuclear equation becomes

 $$